DeepOutSource/finiteautomata/INSTALL.md

 ## Windows

-On Windows it is perhaps preferable
+On Windows it is perhaps preferable to use CMake GUI.
+Visit https:/